This page provides information on the MDL Material.

 ||Material Editor window|| > Material/Map Browser > Materials > V-Ray > VRayMDLMtl

 Installed Material Library

-The following MDL material files are included when installing V-Ray for Maya 3.6.
-They are located in Local Disk (C:) > Program Files > Chaos Group > V-Ray > Maya 20yy for x64 > mdl.
+The following MDL material files are included when installing V-Ray, starting with V-Ray for 3ds Max 3.5.
+They are located in Local Disk (C:) > Program Files > Chaos Group > V-Ray > 3dsmax 20xx for x64 > mdl

 Carpet Berber White

 The General rollout holds parameters that control common shader characteristics.

 mdl filename – Specifies the .mdl file.
 This button control also supports a context menu with the following options:

 Clear – Unloads the current shader and restores the plug-in as if no shaders have been loaded.

 Open Containing Folder – Reveals the shader location in Explorer.